SohamMistry01/Agentic-RAG-on-Flask/README.md

    Visit [http://127.0.0.1:5000/](http://127.0.0.1:5000/) in your browser.

 ## Usage
-- Enter your question about LangChain or LangGraph in the input box and submit.
+- Enter a URL and your question in the input boxes and submit.
-- The app will retrieve relevant documents, grade their relevance, and generate a response using the agentic workflow.
+- The app will:
+  1. Load and embed the web page.
+  2. Retrieve relevant chunks using semantic search.
+  3. Use an agentic workflow to decide whether to retrieve, rewrite, or generate.
+  4. Show the final answer in the UI.
+- **Debug Trace**: See the step-by-step agentic reasoning in your terminal (e.g., `---CALL AGENT---`, `---CHECK RELEVANCE---`, `---GENERATE---`).

 ## Project Structure
 ```